-II.
-LONG-TERM ISSUERATINGS

-A. MOODY'S GLOBAL LONG-TERM RATING SCALE
+LONG-TERM ISSUE RATINGS MOODY'S GLOBAL LONG-TERM RATING SCALE

-Long-term ratings are assigned to issuers or obligations with an original maturity of one year or more and reflect both on the likelihood of a default on contractually promised payments and the expected financial loss suffered in the event of default.
+Long-term ratings are assigned to issuers or obligations with an original maturity of one year or more and reflect both on the likelihood of a default or impairment on contractual financial obligations and the expected financial loss suffered in the event of default or impairment.

-- Aaa: Obligations rated Aaa are judged to be of the highest quality, subject to the lowest level of credit risk. - Aa: Obligations rated Aa are judged to be of high quality and are subject to very low credit risk. - A: Obligations rated A are considered upper-medium grade and are subject to low credit risk. - Baa: Obligations rated Baa are judged to be medium-grade and subject to moderate credit risk and as such may possess certain speculative characteristics. - Ba: Obligations rated Ba are judged to be speculative and are subject to substantial credit risk. - B: Obligations rated B are considered speculative and are subject to high credit risk.
-Obligations rated Caa are judged to be speculative of poor standing and are subject to very high Caa: credit risk. - Ca: Obligations rated Ca are highly speculative and are likely in, or very near, default, with some prospect of recovery of principal and interest. - C: Obligations rated C are the lowest rated and are typically in default, with little prospect for recovery of principal or interest.
+Aaa: Obligations rated Aaa are judged to be of the highest quality, subject to the lowest level of credit risk.

+Aa: Obligations rated Aa are judged to be of high quality and are subject to very low credit risk.

+A: Obligations rated A are considered upper-medium grade and are subject to low credit risk.

+Baa: Obligations rated Baa are judged to be medium-grade and subject to moderate credit risk and as such may possess certain speculative characteristics.

+Ba: Obligations rated Ba are judged to be speculative and are subject to substantial credit risk.

+B: Obligations rated B are considered speculative and are subject to high credit risk.

+Caa: Obligations rated Caa are judged to be speculative of poor standing and are subject to very high credit risk.

+Ca: Obligations rated Ca are highly speculative and are likely in, or very near, default, with some prospect of recovery of principal and interest.

+C: Obligations rated C are the lowest rated and are typically in default, with little prospect for recovery of principal or interest.